tim-schilling/deps/final/0018-technical-governance-6x.rst

    the usual 3.

-2. Once such a DEP reaches "accepted" status, the Steering Council will direct one of its members to notify the Secretary of the DSF, in writing, of the existence of an accepted DEP for changing the governance process.
+2. Once such a DEP reaches "accepted" status, the Steering Council will direct one of its members to notify `DSF Board`_, in writing, of the existence of an accepted DEP for changing the governance process.

 3. The `DSF Board`_ will hold a vote on a motion to adopt the proposed change.
-If the DSF Board rejects the motion, the governance process will not change, and the Secretary of the DSF will notify the Steering Council, in writing, of the DSF Board's objections to the proposal.
+If the DSF Board rejects the motion, the governance process will not change, and the DSF Board will notify the Steering Council, in writing, of the DSF Board's objections to the proposal.
 The DEP then returns to draft status.
 The DEP may be revised and restart the DEP approval process.